Fibre and your pet's gut health

 Gut health

-The microbiome break down tough fibre molecules through a process called fermentation, producing short-chain fatty acids (SCFAs) which have many beneficial effects.
+The microbiota break down tough fibre molecules through a process called fermentation, producing short-chain fatty acids (SCFAs) which have many beneficial effects.
 Firstly, they provide energy to the cells lining the gut allowing them to perform their day-to-day functions.
 Gut cells have a high energy requirement as they play a key role in the absorption of nutrients across the gut wall for use around the body, and are important in forming a defensive barrier to stop pathogens entering the bloodstream.
 Fibre can also help maintain the intestinal pH (acidity) at an optimum level to prevent the growth of harmful bacteria.

 Keeping your pet ‘regular’